How to GOBA

 Alternatives to Camping:

 Sometimes, but not always, home stays, dorms, or gym floor options are available and, if so, will be published in the GOBA March or May Newsletters.
 If you want a hotel or B&B, you will arrange this on your own, as GOBA does not set up blocks of rooms at the hotels.
-Instead, if you need assistance, contact area tourism bureaus; see goba.com/lodging.
+Instead, if you need assistance, contact area tourism bureaus.
+See the lodging page.

 GOBA trucks deliver your luggage to the official campgrounds; you make arrangements for your luggage from there; transport to hotels is not included.
-For a motel and shuttle package, contact Ohio Travel Treasures, Inc. (ph.
-513-923-9112 or Ohio Travel Treasures website.
+The March & May Newsletters will contain listings for towns that are offering luggage transport to the hotels.

 You buy all your own meals, snacks, and beverages.
 As on any vacation, you may seek restaurants and grocery stores.
 In addition, most days food may also be purchased from non-profit groups on the route as well as in the overnight town.
 These groups use their proceeds to benefit local schools, churches and other worthy causes.